griffithlab/civic-docs/docs/model/evidence/overview.rst

    Filename: BGA-113_evidence-model.graffle Artboard: model

 .. thumbnail:: /images/figures/evidence_overview_fig1.png
+   :alt: Figure depicting the CIViC Evidence Item's attributes and associations

-**Figure 1: Evidence Item Attributes and Associations**
+   :title: Figure 1: Evidence Item Attributes and Associations
+   :show_caption: True

 The rows in the following table describe the minimal components of a CIViC Evidence Item.
-Several Evidence Statements are synthesized at the Molecular Profile (Variant) level into Molecular Profile (Variant) Descriptions.
+Several Evidence Statements are synthesized at the Molecular Profile (Variant) level into a Molecular Profile Description.
 However, each Evidence Statement is directly linked to a single article in PubMed or ASCO/ASH abstract. *More specific guidelines about Evidence Item components can be found in the additional sections outlined in the table of contents*.

 **Evidence Attributes**